apache/druid/distribution/asf-release-process-guide.md

 * build incubator-druid-website-src into incubator-druid-website
 * stage incubator-druid-website-src and incubator-druid-website repositories to git.

 4. Make a PR to the src repo (https://github.com/apache/incubator-druid-website-src) and to the website repo (https://github.com/apache/incubator-druid-website).
-Once the PR is merged, https://druid.apache.org/ will be updated immediately.
+Once the website PR is merged, https://druid.apache.org/ will be updated immediately.

 ### Draft a release on github